pjz9n-pm-pl/Mission/README.md

 | mission | Show mission | mission.command.mission | mi | Yes |

 The `mission` command allows you to specify a name, ID, and Short ID as arguments.
-Returns a list if no arguments are specified or the specified mission does not exist.
+Returns a all missions list if no arguments are specified or the specified mission does not exist.

 #### Sub command (/mission)